chadicus/skeleton/README.md

 ## My PHP Skeleton Project

-This repository will be used when creating a new PHP project/library
+This repository will be used when creating a new PHP library repository

 ```sh
 composer create-project chadicus/skeleton [project name]